Last Updated on December 22, 2022 by Dominique de Merteuil

 - Brow gel.
 Enhanced eyebrows can ‘lift’ the entire eye, but I bleach mine and only occasionally use a brow gel to create the high-arched brow look.
 I leave the choice to you.

 - Faux corner eyelashes.
 I’ve tried so many faux lashes over the years, I can’t even name them all, but I love the Charlotte Tilbury Fashion Cat-Eye Corner Lash as well as all of her other faux eyelashes.
+And the vintage-inspired faux lashes from Besame.

 - P.S.
 Faux corner eyelashes that are very long towards the outer corners of the eye are perfect for hooded eyes!